What Is Secure Payment Processing for MSPs?

 That’s why payment security isn’t just about preventing cash loss, it’s about protecting trust loss.

-On the other hand, here are the key elements that define a secure transaction:
+On the other hand, here are the four layers that define a secure transaction:

 When these layers work together, fraud attempts become exponentially harder to execute and far easier to detect.